supakeen/supakeen.com-notes-source/index.rst

 that I can link people these notes to learn from my weird way of jotting blurbs down.

-If you're reading this notes do visit the links in them, they refer to where I got my own ideas from.
+If you're reading these notes do visit the links in them, they refer to where I got my own ideas from.

 These notes might be both opinionated but are always simplified, they leave out